Spanish police clash with voters in banned Catalonia independence poll

-BARCELONA, Spain — Hundreds were injured as armed police descended on some polling stations in Catalonia Sunday as defiant voters attempted to take part in a banned referendum on independence from Madrid.
+BARCELONA, Spain — Hundreds of people were injured when armed police descended on some polling stations in Catalonia on Sunday as defiant voters tried to take part in a banned referendum on independence from Madrid.

-Jordi Turull, the spokesman for Catalonia's pro-independence government, said 337 people had been injured in clashes with Spanish police.
-While Spain’s interior ministry tweeted shortly after 1 p.m. local time (7 a.m.
-ET) that people had thrown objects at officers, and that so far nine policemen and two civil guards had been injured.
+The Catalonian government said late Monday that about 90 percent of about 2.25 million voters backed independence.
+That would represent a turnout of about 42 percent of registered voters.

+But as regional health officials announced on Sunday night that the number of people wounded had nearly doubled, rising from more than 460 to over 760, conservative Spanish Prime Minster Mariano Rajoy said there had been no referendum because "the great majority of Catalans have decided not to participate."

 In the region of Girona, Spanish officers scuffled with angry voters before smashing their way into a school being used as a polling station and seizing ballot boxes as voting began.